ir-engine/ir-engine/README.md

 ## Weird issues with your database?
 Try
 ```
-npm run dev-reinit-db
+yarn run dev-reinit-db
 ```

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.

 ## Linting